 Everyone deserves a smile they're proud to call their own – and at Corbridge Orthodontics, our mission is to help patients throughout Frisco, Prosper, and Little Elm, TX achieve one.
-As a comprehensive orthodontic practice, we're proud to offer a wide variety of treatment options to our patients, and our Frisco orthodontists, Dr. Corbridge, and Dr. Rogers-Raftery, work hard to personalize treatment to fit any lifestyle.
+As a comprehensive orthodontic practice, we're proud to offer a wide variety of treatment options to our patients, and our Frisco orthodontist, Dr. Corbridge, works hard to personalize treatment to fit any lifestyle.
 We treat patients of all ages at our Frisco orthodontic office, and sometimes, the best way to achieve a great smile is to start the treatment process early.

 When Should My Child Visit the Orthodontist?

 Parents often ask us when to bring their child in for an orthodontic evaluation, and the answer may be earlier than you think.
 In keeping with the American Association of Orthodontists, we ask parents to bring their children in for an initial orthodontic consultation around age 7.
 At this age, the back bite has established itself, which allows our Prosper orthodontists to identify both current orthodontic problems and things that may become an issue down the road.

 What to Expect at Your Child's First Orthodontic Appointment

 During your child's first visit to our Frisco orthodontic office, one of our Prosper orthodontists will carefully examine their teeth, jaw, and mouth to look for signs of orthodontic problems.
 Many of these conditions won't be apparent until closer to adolescence, but evaluating at this age allows our orthodontist to catch problems early on.
 While there are a variety of orthodontic conditions that may require treatment, some of the most common that appear early in life include:

 - Gummy Smiles